aankitroy/full-stack-ai-agent-mastery/PART-A-AGENT-MASTERY/00-agent-fundamentals/lesson-1-introduction/README.md

 After completing this lesson, you will be able to:

 - Understand AI Agent concepts and how they differ from other AI solutions
-- Apply AI Agents most efficiently in real-world scenarios
+- Identify when AI Agents are most effective in real-world scenarios
-- Design Agentic solutions productively for both users and customers
+- Recognize different types of agents and their characteristics
-- Build a functional AI Agent using Semantic Kernel
+- Understand the theoretical foundations of agent architecture
-- Enhance agents with memory, advanced tools, and specialized instructions
+- Analyze the components that make agents intelligent and autonomous

 ## 📚 Theoretical Foundation